okta/okta-signin-widget/README.md

 // Unsubscribe all listeners from all events signIn.off();

-// Unsubscribe all listeners that have been registered to the 'pageRendered' event signIn.off('pageRendered');
+// Unsubscribe all listeners that have been registered to the 'navigated' event signIn.off('navigated');

-// Unsubscribe the onPageRendered listener from the 'pageRendered' event signIn.off('pageRendered', onPageRendered);
+// Unsubscribe the onNavigated listener from the 'navigated' event signIn.off('navigated', onNavigated);
 ```

 ### getTransaction